The BNP Paribas Open is a tennis tournament that usually takes place in March each year in Indian Wells, California, USA.

 Players who manage to win both tournaments are said to have completed the “Sunshine Double”.

-Over the years, a number of players have been able to achieve the sunshine double including Pete Sampras, Andre Agassi, and Kim Clijsters.
+Over the years, a number of players have been able to achieve the sunshine double including Pete Sampras, Andre Agassi, Roger Federer, and Kim Clijsters.

 Dates

-The 2023 ATP and WTA Tournaments will take place over two weeks from the 6th to the 19th of March 2023, with qualifying taking place on the 6th and 7th of March.
+The 2024 ATP and WTA Tournaments took place over two weeks from the 4th to the 17th of March 2024, with singles qualifying taking place on the 4th and 5th of March.

-The Arizona Tennis Classic will be held in the second week for ATP players who lose in the first week in Indian Wells.
+It is expected that the Arizona Tennis Classic will be held in the second week for ATP players who lost in the first week in Indian Wells like it was in 2023.

 Tickets

-Tickets for the 2023 tournament in Indian Wells are now on sale through the official tournament website.
+Tickets for the 2024 tournament in Indian Wells will be sold through the official tournament website, with tickets going on sale in late 2023.

 Players